Here are some stats I want you to struggle with for a minute.

 - Show after a certain number of seconds.

 These rules allow you to show pop ups only to people who are interested in the article.
-If you are following step #2 and making your pop ups relevant to the page, this will greatly increase your conversion rates and reduce your bounce rates.
+If you are following step #2 and making your pop-ups relevant to the page, this will increase your conversion rates and reduce your bounce rates.

 The full screen pop up (called a "welcome mat" in Sumo) is one of the highest converting options BUT it needs to be treated with respect.

-These are extremely intrusive and shouldn't be used on every page or very frequently.
+These are extremely intrusive and shouldn't be used on every page or frequently.

-All of your pop ups should be linking to high quality, relevant lead magnets but your full screen pop ups should absolutely be the best, most relevant offer you could make to your readers.
+All of your pop-ups should link to high quality, relevant lead magnets but your full screen pop ups should absolutely be the best, most relevant offer you could make to your readers.